 Era L. and Frances L. Walker Scholarship

-- Be a graduating senior from a Rockford Public Schools high school;
+- Be a graduating senior from a Rockford Public School District #205 high school.

 Era Louis Walker Jr. was born in Inverness, Mississippi on November 29, 1928 to Era Sr. and Isola Walker.
 He was the second of 14 children.
 In 1948, Era married Frances Cain and they lived happily together for 61 years.
 They had 4 children.